w3f/Grants-Program/applications/Omniverse DLT.md

 We will make the O-DLT an open source-protocol so that everyone in Polkadot/Kusama ecosystem can use it to publish their own omniverse tokens all by themselves.
 We will provide the following things to Polkadot/Kusama:
 - O-DLT `substrate pallets`
 - O-DLT `ink! smart contracts`
-- O-DLT `solidity smart contracts` for Moonbeam
+- O-DLT `solidity smart contracts` for Moonbeam. **This is not part of this grant and we will still provide it**.
 - O-Swap `substrate pallets`

 The above components can be uses as single component for all developers of Polkadot/kusama.